 - The ignition timing is off

-A car or truck burning too much fuel wastes gas and costs you money.
-Schedule a visit with Christian Brothers Automotive Grand Rapids for a solution today.
+A car or truck burning too much gas wastes fuel and costs you money.
+Schedule a visit with Christian Brothers Automotive Woodmen & Powers for a solution today.

-Schedule exhaust system service with our Grand Rapids auto shop
+Schedule exhaust system service with our Woodmen & Powers auto shop

 If you ever see exhaust smoke coming from your vehicle, it’s time to pay attention.
 Make sure your car is running as it should with an exhaust system inspection.
-Call Christian Brothers Automotive in Grand Rapids, Michigan to schedule an appointment today.
+Call Christian Brothers Automotive Woodmen & Powers in Colorado Springs, Colorado to schedule an appointment today.